 This initial stage of business branding costs you – not in financial terms, but in terms of time.
 Be sure to give the brand idea ample time and consideration because your business will depend on branding and vice versa once the process has begun.

-If you’re a small business who needs guidance and help, the Small Business Administration provides ultimate guidance on planning, launching, managing, and growing your business.
+If you’re a small business that needs guidance and help, the Small Business Administration provides ultimate guidance on planning, launching, managing, and growing your business.
 You can also avail business counseling and loans in order to execute your branding strategy.

 2. Construct a Clear Brand Mission Statement